-Legionellosis - Acute Pulmonary Infections
+Legionellosis - Pulmonary

 Almost all cases of legionellosis are a result of inhalation of aerosolized bacteria residing in warm man-made water bodies, such as water heaters, air conditioning equipment, cooling towers, warm-water baths, warm-water plumbing systems, and recirculating water systems.
 Contamination of such water systems in hospitals has led to nosocomial outbreaks of disease.
 Person-to-person transmission does not occur.